 Trinidad and Tobago Interisland Company (TTIT)

-TTIT operates the ferry service which provides reliable and affordable transport of passengers, vehicles and cargo between Trinidad and Tobago.
+The Trinidad and Tobago Inter-island Transportation Co.
+Ltd. operates the ferry service which provides reliable and affordable transport of passengers, vehicles and cargo between Trinidad and Tobago.
 It is a vital sea-link for business and leisure/tourism.
-For 2018 – 358,520 passengers were transported on the ferries.
-There are three passenger vessels and two cargo vessels in operation.
+For 2020 – 441,165 passengers were transported on the ferries.
+The service is provided by four (4) passenger ferries and one (1) cargo vessel.

 CONTACT INFO: Administration Building, 1 Dock Road, Port of Spain | Telephone: (868) 623-2901-5